skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-2.md

 [[image:automatic-linking-option.png|center|medium|link=source]]

 === What's not working ===
 Unfortunately, there's one details that make the new way a little more difficult to use again. *sigh* The problem: Visual Studio won't copy the DLL files of the referenced libraries to the output folder automatically.
-Here's what [[http://msdn.microsoft.com/en-us/library/ms235636%28v=vs.80%29.aspx|the documentation]] says about that:
+Here's what [the documentation](http://msdn.microsoft.com/en-us/library/ms235636%28v=vs.80%29.aspx) says about that:

 > Dynamic link libraries are not loaded by the executable until runtime.
 You must tell the system where to locate **MathFuncsDll.dll**.
 This is done using the **PATH** environment variable.
 To do this, from the **Property Pages** dialog, expand the **Configuration Properties** node and select **Debugging**.
 Next to **Environment**, type in the following: `PATH=<path to MathFuncsDll.dll file>`, where `<path to MathFuncsDll.dll file>` is replaced with the actual location of **MathFuncsDll.dll**.
 Press **OK** to save all the changes made.